Do Double Yolk Eggs Hatch?

 On the bright side: it's NOT impossible.
 So if you're ready to give it a go, please try.

 A fertilized double yolked egg brings fraternal twins.
-But what about two chicks coming out of a one yolk egg?
-In theory, a single yolk egg can develop two identical twin chicks, but it’s an infrequent occurrence, and chicks usually die relatively soon after hatching.
-Research has documented whether it is possible to double fertilize a single yolk egg and to hatch two healthy chicks from the same egg successfully.
+But what about two chicks coming out of a single yolk?
+Theoretically, a single yolk egg can develop two identical twin chicks, but it's an infrequent occurrence, and chicks usually die relatively soon after hatching.
+Research has documented whether it is possible to double fertilize a single yolk egg and successfully hatch two healthy chicks from the same egg.
 In most cases, the rare occurrence of double fertilization seems possible.
-But the chances are high that one of two chicks, or both, won’t live very long after hatching.
+But the chances are high that one of two chicks, or both, won't live very long after hatching.

 Let's sum things up

 Double yolk eggs are relatively uncommon, but they can happen occasionally.
-Especially young hens, whose reproductive system has not matured yet, are more likely to lay weirdly looking eggs.
+Especially young hens, whose reproductive system has not matured yet, are more likely to lay weirdly-looking eggs.
 It is possible that double yolk eggs are fertilized and contain two twin chicks.
-However, chances of success are low, and there are many potential problems to keep in mind when hatching a double yolk egg.
+However, chances of success are low, and there are many potential problems to remember when hatching a double yolk egg.